dr-jam/CameraControlExercise/README.md

 The following are the basic criteria for each stage:
 * Each stage requires you to implement a type of camera controller.
 * The `Player` `GameObject` in the scene should always be referenced in the `Target` serialized field.
-* Each of your 5 controllers should inherit `AbstractCameraController` and be in the `Obscura` namespace.
+* Each of your five controllers should inherit `AbstractCameraController` and be in the `Obscura` namespace.
-* Each of your camera controller implementations should be added as a component to the `Main Camera`  object in the hierarchy.
+* Each camera controller implementation should be added as a component to the `Main Camera`  object in the hierarchy.
 * You should bind the `Player` `GameObject` to the `Target` serialized field via the editor for each one of your cameras.
-* Only one camera controller script on `Main Camera` should be enabled at any given time.
-(You can disable components of a `GameObject` by unchecking the box next to the component's name.)
+* Only one camera controller script on `Main Camera` should be enabled at a time.
+(You can disable a `GameObject` component by unchecking the box next to the component's name.)
-* Most controllers will require you to expose fields to the Unity inspector to allow a designer to parameterize the controller's function (e.g. the size of a bounding box, the speed of scrolling, the rate of lerping, etc.).
+* Most controllers will require you to expose fields to the Unity inspector to allow a designer to parameterize the controller's function (e.g., the size of a bounding box, the speed of scrolling, the rate of lerping, etc.).
 Each controller has its own list of required fields to serialize.
 Serialized variables should be `private` unless there is a particular need for them to have another access modifier.
 You can serialize any field in a C# class by prepending a `[SerializeField]` meta-tag before the field's declaration.
-This can be seen in the `AbstractCameraController` abstract class.
+This can be seen in the abstract class 'AbstractCameraController'.
 * Each camera controller should use the `LineRenderer` required component to visualize the camera controller's logic when the `DrawLogic` serialized field is true.
 The lines should be drawn at the same `z` value as the `Player` `GameObject`.
 See the `PushBoxCamera` class for an example.
 * Your camera controllers should be immediately testable by your peer-reviewer and should have `DrawLogic` set to true by default and in your submitted project.